jingyao-zhang/hybrid-cache/README.md

     - `kyber/`: Contains the Kyber algorithm implementation
     - `dilithium/`: Contains the Dilithium algorithm implementation
 - `kernels/`: Contains the kernel implementations for AES, Keccak, and NTT-related operations
-    - `aes/`: Contains the AES kernel implementation
+    - `AES/`: Contains the AES kernel implementations with different configurations
-    - `keccak/`: Contains the Keccak kernel implementation
+    - `keccak/`: Contains the Keccak kernel implementations
-    - `ntt_related/`: Contains the NTT-related kernel implementations, such as Montgomery multiplication and NTT
+    - `NTT/`: Contains the NTT-related kernel implementations, such as Montgomery multiplication and NTT

 ## 2. Setup